linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 ---

 ## Spatial models in ecology and epidemiology
 Spatial structure is critically important to understand and model many aspects of ecology as well as epidemiology.
 There are many ways to model spatial structure; individual-based models, coupled map lattices, network models and partial differential equations are a few of them.
-In the following two projects, I use different types spatial models to capture and understand the Covid-19 spread in Uppsala County, as well as the role of space for intraspecific interactions.
+In the following two projects, I use different types of spatial models to capture and understand the Covid-19 spread in Uppsala County, as well as the role of space for intraspecific interactions.

 [comment]: # (In the following research projects I use spatial mathematical models to gain understanding)